Skip to main content

 The Endometrial Landscape

-The uterine lining is a remarkable example of biological responsiveness.
+The is a remarkable example of biological responsiveness.
 Throughout the menstrual cycle, it thickens and develops, driven primarily by estrogen.
 This growth creates a receptive environment for an embryo.
 If pregnancy does not occur, a decline in hormonal support leads to the shedding of this lining.

 The presence of progesterone is crucial in this cyclical process; it helps to mature and stabilize the endometrial tissue, preventing excessive, unchecked growth that estrogen alone might promote.
 This balance between estrogen and progesterone is a fundamental principle of endometrial health.